turr0/calcefficiency/README.md

 # Efficiency24 ROI Calculator (Cloudflare Worker Version)

 Web-based ROI calculator for Argentine SMEs considering Bitrix24 CRM + chatbot, deployed as a Cloudflare Worker.
+The Worker serves the static React frontend and provides a secure backend API endpoint for interacting with the Google Gemini API.

 ## Prerequisites

-*   Node.js and npm installed.
+*   Node.js and npm (or yarn/pnpm) installed.
 *   A Cloudflare account.
-*   Wrangler CLI installed globally or as a project dependency (`npm install -g wrangler` or `npm install --save-dev wrangler`).
+*   Wrangler CLI installed (`npm install -g wrangler` or add as a dev dependency).

+## Project Structure

+*   `public/`: Contains the client-side React application source files (`index.html`, `index.tsx`, `App.tsx`, components, etc.) and the bundled output (`bundle.js`).
+*   `worker/`: Contains the Cloudflare Worker script (`worker.ts`).
+*   `wrangler.toml`: Configuration for the Cloudflare Worker.
+*   `package.json`: Project dependencies and scripts.
+*   `tsconfig.json`: TypeScript configuration for both client and worker.

 ## Setup